-His career has spanned the best part of a century.
-Van Dyke was born in West Plains, Missouri in 1925.
-His mother Hazel Victoria was a stenographer and father Loren Wayne a salesman.
+Dick Van Dyke’s career has spanned the best part of a century.
+He was born in West Plains, Missouri in 1925.
+His mother, Hazel Victoria, was a stenographer and his father, Loren Wayne, worked as a salesman.

-The young Dick almost became a man of the cloth, but drama class steered him onto the chosen path of entertainment.
-As mentioned on his official website, “he wrote, ‘I suppose that I never completely gave up my childhood idea of being a minister.
+The young Van Dyke almost became a man of the cloth, but drama class steered him onto the chosen path of entertainment.
+As mentioned in his autobiography, My Lucky Life in and Out of Show Business, “I suppose that I never completely gave up my childhood idea of being a minister.
 Only the medium and the message changed.
-I have still endeavored to touch people’s souls, to raise their spirits and put smiles on their faces’.”
+I have still endeavored to touch people’s souls, to raise their spirits and put smiles on their faces.”

 He was already pretty experienced by the time fame found him.
-Having set his sights on those bright lights “He went on to do it all” says the New York Times.
+Having set his sights on those bright lights, Van Dyke “went on to do it all,” The New York Times writes.
 “He was one-half of a touring mime team, a television announcer, a radio disc jockey.”

-Van Dyke made his TV debut on the smash hit The Phil Silvers Show and starred in his own self-titled program that ran between 1961-66.
-A revival called The New Dick Van Dyke Show was filmed between ‘71 and ‘74.
+Van Dyke made his TV debut on the smash hit, The Phil Silvers Show (1955-59), and starred in his own self-titled program that ran between 1961-66.
+A revival, titled The New Dick Van Dyke Show, was filmed between 1971-74.

 As his career continued to grow, Van Dyke divided his time between the big and small screens.
 His most notable film roles include Caractacus Potts in Chitty Chitty Bang Bang (1968) and William Simon in 1969’s The Comic.
 He also wasn’t afraid to show his dark side, portraying a murderous photographer in the Columbo (1968-78) episode, “Negative Reaction.”